mingxiz/data_sharing_matlab/README.md

 # data_sharing_matlab
+# contact me at mingxiz@stanford.edu
-Code for distributed learning and optimization with data sharing
+Code for distributed learning and optimization with data sharing.